StephenGenusa/Crestron-Documentation/DeviceOperatingSystems.md

+# Operating Systems #

+- The Series 3 processors currently run Windows CE 6 (MC3) or 7 (other Series 3 processors).
+- The previous generation of touch panels ran Windows CE.
+The new touch panels are running Android.
+This is why the Sonos app, for example, comes as an APK
+- The DSPs are running a version of Android

-I wrote a Python-based parser to determine device operating systems in 2017 by looking at firmware packages.
+In 2017 I wrote a Python-based parser that looks at firmware packages to determine device operating systems.
 The list is obviously not up to date but still may be of use:

 |Device|Operating System|
 |------------------------------------------|---------------------------|